 This is the default mode at start-up.
-In Normal Mode all sensors (front, middle and rear) are active.
+In Normal Mode both sensors (A, B) and all zones (front, middle, rear) are active.
 When the foot pedal is pressed the system checks that the sensors are clear and allows the tools to close in high speed.
-The machine then decelerates to pressing speed just before the mute point, as shown in Figure 3-5.
+The machine then decelerates to pressing speed just before the mute point.
+The sensors are automatically muted so the tool opening is 6mm when the optical protection is no longer active and the bend can be completed.